dlee1828/booleanConverter/README.md

 # booleanConverter
-Converts truth table to boolean expressions
+Converts truth table to boolean expressions and allows user to set custom logic symbols